These individuals influenced my artistic and intellectual growth.

-Loran's book, Cezanne’s Composition: Analyses of His Form with Diagrams and Photographs of his Motifs, chronicles the time Loran lived in Cezanne's studio in France, photographing motifs of Cezanne's paintings, and analyzing the way Cezanne altered the paintings to produce an acceptable composition.
+Cézanne’s Composition: Analyses of His Form with Diagrams and Photographs of his Motifs is based upon the research Loran conducted during the three years he lived in Cézanne’s studio in Aix en Provence, where he photographed subjects of Cézanne’s paintings and analyzed how Cézanne altered the paintings to produce an acceptable composition.

-I profited from reading his book and from the painting classes I took from him.
-He was a living connection to the beginnings of Abstract Expressionism and the Bay Area art and cultural scene that I experienced in the 1960’s.
+Mr. Loran was a direct connection to Abstract Expressionism, and to the Bay Area art and cultural scene that I experienced in the 1960’s.
 (See Landauer, The San Francisco School of Abstract Expressionism.)

 Gottardo Piazzoni - Swiss-born Bay Area painter.

 “Lene,” Arlene Washburn - my fourth grade teacher, a family friend, my lifelong friend and mentor.

 Lene, whom I had to call Miss Washburn when I was in her class, taught me how to draw, how to paint, and how to learn.
 She set an example for how to live, and how to die.

 Lene arranged for me to show my work to Madam Chouinard who encouraged me to apply to The Chouinard Art Institute MFA program.
 I was not able to do so, but her endorsement reinforced my belief in my talent.